 #3 Increase prices:

-Are there not better products?
 Maybe.
-But customers are lovers of the brand and they want anything embossed with the Apple name and are more than happy to shell out 2-3x of the normal price of competitor brands.
+But customers are lovers of the brand and want anything embossed with the Apple name and are more than happy to shell out 2-3x of the regular price of competitor brands.
 That’s the power of branding.

 #4 Increase market share: